UK Customs Rules 2026: What You Can (and Can't) Bring Into the UK

 | Fortified, sparkling or under 22% ABV | 9 litres | Includes port, sherry, prosecco, champagne, cider.
 Choose this OR spirits above |

-Source: GOV.UK — Arriving in Great Britain.
+| Source: GOV.UK — Arriving in Great Britain.
 Allowances apply to travellers aged 17 or over.
-Under-17s have no alcohol allowance.
+Under-17s have no alcohol allowance. | ||

-In practical terms, this means an adult traveller could arrive with a case of beer, a couple of cases of wine, and four bottles of spirits, all duty-free and all within one person's allowance.
-If you go over in any of the three categories (beer, still wine, or the combined spirits-or-fortified line), you pay tax and excise duty on the entire quantity in that category, not just the excess.
-The bottle of whisky you squeezed in as a gift for a friend does not get treated separately once you are over the four-litre spirits limit.
+In practical terms, an adult could arrive with a case of beer, a couple of cases of wine, and four bottles of spirits, all duty-free and within one person's allowance.
+If you exceed any of the three categories, you pay duty on the entire quantity in that category, not just the overage.
+There is no allowance for travellers under seventeen — a sixteen-year-old carrying alcohol must declare it and pay the appropriate duties before entering the UK.

-| Tobacco type | Allowance per adult | Equivalent split |
+| Tobacco type | Allowance per adult | Equivalent |

 |---|---|---|